CalAWill/PhattyPigeon/README.md

 # PhattyPigeon
-My ow clone of Flappy Bird, for fun.
+My own clone of Flappy Bird, for fun.